Extension Security - Best Practices for Deployment

 Mitigating the security threats with Network-enabled extensions

 Understanding what an extension does is a first step to identifying the risks for your enterprise.
-In many cases, a dashboard extension does not access underlying data in the workbook and all the JavaScript code runs in the context of the browser running on the user’s computer.
+Often, a dashboard or viz extension doesn’t access underlying data in the workbook and all the JavaScript code runs in the context of the browser running on the user’s computer.
 In these cases, no data leaves the computer even though the extension might be hosted on a third-party site outside of your domain.
 Some extensions allow you to connect Tableau with other applications you have already deployed in your domain.

-• By default, anyone using a dashboard with a Network-enabled extension will be prompted and asked to allow or deny the extension permission to run.
-The extension must request permission if it will access underlying data.
+- By default, anyone using a dashboard with a Network-enabled extension will be prompted and asked to allow the extension permission to run.
+The extension must request permission if it accesses underlying data.

-For more information, see Manage Dashboard Extensions in Tableau Server.
+For more information, see Manage Dashboard and Viz Extensions in Tableau Server.

 Manage extensions using Tableau

-Extensions provide a way to add unique features to dashboards.
+Extensions provide a way to add unique features to dashboards and new visualizations to worksheets.
 You can use extensions to directly integrate the dashboard with applications outside of Tableau.
 While extensions open up a world of possibilities, there are instances where you need or want to maintain control of how extensions are deployed in your company or enterprise.
 In this respect, extensions are no different from any other software that you intend to use.
 Before you deploy software applications in your company you should thoroughly test and verify that the software works as expected and is secure.
 The same is true for extensions.

-After you determine what level of access your users should have, and identify the extensions you want to use (or conversely, the extensions you don’t want used), you can use the controls and features within Tableau to restrict and curate the dashboard extensions users have access to.
+First, determine what level of access your users should have, and identify the extensions you want to use (or conversely, the extensions you don’t want to use).
+Then use the controls and features within Tableau to restrict and curate the dashboard and viz extensions users have access to.

 Recommendations for Tableau Desktop